MahZadYar/urchin/README.md

 # urchin

 `urchin` is a MATLAB toolkit for generating deterministic, curvature-aware B-Rep surface meshes of nano-urchin particles.
-Version 4.0 introduces a brand-new watertight meshing pipeline that replaces the legacy voxel workflow while retaining optional volume exports for users that still need them.
+Version 4.0.1 keeps the watertight pipeline from 4.0 while restoring zero spike jitter by default so results are deterministic unless you opt into fluctuations.
+Version 4.0 introduced a brand-new watertight meshing pipeline that replaces the legacy voxel workflow while retaining optional volume exports for users that still need them.
 The codebase originated in support of the peer-reviewed study *"Influence of Spike Geometry